lmntal/gcm2021/README.md

 The pdf file consists of proofs for the propositions and theorems that appear in the paper.

-The prototype implementation of LMNtal ShapeType can be found at [this repository](https://github.com/lmntal/shapetype).
+The prototype implementation of LMNtal ShapeType can be found in [this repository](https://github.com/lmntal/shapetype).